anycable/docs.anycable.io/docs/guides/serverless.md

 }
 ```

-Channels are registered within an _application_ instance, which is also responsible for authenticating connections (before they are subscribed to channels):
+Channels are registered within an _application_ instance, which can also be used to authenticate connections (if JWT is not being used):

 ```js
 import { Application } from "@anycable/serverless-js";